jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 Baha'is view everyone as having an important part in the reduction of racism in America - particularly the advantaged.
-The goal isn't to seem as "woke" - though honestly, do you know a single person who actually says something so he looks "woke"?
-Like, a real person you know, not a vapid stock character in a sitcom or reality show or an unlikeable foil in a movie?
+The goal isn't to seem as "woke" (though honestly, do you actually know a single person who actually says something just so he looks "woke"?
+Like, a real person you know, not a vapid stock character in a sitcom or reality show or an unlikeable foil in a movie?)
 The goal is simply to be decent, and fix a longstanding problem in American society.

 ## On the Limits of Individual Effort